open-atmos/PySDM/paper/paper.md

-Subsequent sections of this paper provide: an outline of PySDM programming interface; an index of examples and tutorials included as of v1.3; an overview of other open-source software packages implementing the SDM algorithm; and a description of a set of technical solutions introduced in PySDM that are of potential interest to the wider research software engineering community.
+Subsequent sections of this paper provide: an outline of PySDM programming interface; an index of examples and tutorials included as of v1.3; an overview of other open-source software packages implementing the SDM algorithm; and a brief summary highlighting the key virtues of PySDM and its design.

 # API in brief